bichikim/nameTag/README.md

 ![intro](media/intro.png)

- 🎫 Map key and value of an object or array
+ 🎫 Map keys and values in an object or an array

 ## How to use
 👀 See /src/index.spec.js